cosock/cosock-book/src/02-spawn.md

 # Spawn

-At the core of cosock's ability to work is the ability to wrap any operation in a coroutine and register that with cosock.
+At the core of cosock is the ability to wrap any operation in a coroutine and register that with cosock.
 For this cosock exports the function `cosock.spawn`.
 This function takes 2 arguments, the first is a function that will be our coroutine, and the second is a name for that coroutine.